danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

-This is simple, sure, but I think it becomes tricky when you have to present multiple sheets from the same screen or reuse sheets across an app.
-You may end up duplicating `isSheetActive` logic as well as the view builder logic.
+This can become tricky when you have to present multiple sheets from the same screen or reuse sheets across an app.
+You may end up duplicating state and view builder logic and having to write the same code many times.

 I therefore tried to find a way to work with sheets in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific sheets.